Inline Skating Program FAQ

 Gym/Facility Preparation

-We ask that your gymnasium be as free as possible of tables, chairs, desks, or other items that may create hazards or cause accidents.
-The gym floor must be clean and dry prior to the start of each instructional day.
-If your gym is used for eating at lunchtime, please plan to have the floor clean and dry in time for our first afternoon class.
+Please keep your gymnasium clear of tables, chairs, desks, and other potential hazards.
+Ensure the gym floor is clean and dry before each instructional day.
+If the gym is used for lunch, clean and dry the floor before our first afternoon class.

 Scheduling

-We have years of experience making efficient inline skating schedules.
-Call us for assistance in planning a smooth-running program!
+We have extensive experience creating efficient inline skating schedules.
+Contact us for help planning a smooth program!

-We strongly recommend class periods of 1 hour but are able to instruct classes as short as 55 minutes.
+We recommend 1-hour class periods but can teach sessions as short as 55 minutes.
 Remember that any additional class time over 55 minutes is pure skating time, as the gear-up and gear-down periods remain the same regardless of class length.

 School Staff / Class Management

-Although we rarely experience serious discipline problems during our programs, we do rely on your school staff member to be present and manage such incidents.
-Students ALWAYS behave better when their everyday teachers are present.
+Although serious discipline issues are rare, we rely on your staff to handle them.
+Students always behave better when their regular teachers are there.

-Please be aware that class conduct and program efficiency are driven by student behavior.
-Classes that listen well, follow directions, and gear up efficiently will get more skate time than classes that do not.
+Student behavior affects class conduct and program efficiency.
+Classes that listen, follow directions, and gear up quickly will enjoy more skate time.

 Skates for Teachers